Have you wondered how to do

 How to work reversible cross stitch

-We will work with a variation of the continental method of working cross stitch; i.e. work a row of the first "legs" of the stitches and cross them on the way back.
+I chose to work with a variation of the continental method of working cross stitch; i.e. working a row of the first "legs" of the stitches and crossing them on the way back.
 This is demonstrated on my learn cross stitch page

-The difference is that we will miss out alternate stitches as shown in the first photo, below.
-Here I have completed the first row and am working back along the second.
+The difference is that I missed out alternate stitches as shown in the first photo, below.
+Here you can see the first row being crossed on the way back along it.

-However I have now worked out a way to eliminate this problem.
+I have now worked out a way to eliminate the empty vertical lines.

 When you take your first stitch, which will create the anchoring loop, work it over the top of an existing cross stitch.
 (Be careful to make sure the stitch lies in the same direction as the top stitch so as to keep things looking even and tidy.)
 Then your next stitch will be in the gap of the previous layer as normal.